Tapestry

 In late medieval Europe, tapestry was the grandest and most expensive medium for figurative images in two dimensions, and despite the rapid rise in importance of painting it retained this position in the eyes of many Renaissance patrons until at least the end of the 16th century, if not beyond.
 The European tradition continued to develop and reflect wider changes in artistic styles until the French Revolution and Napoleonic Wars, before being revived on a smaller scale in the 19th century.

 Technically, tapestry is weft-faced weaving, in which all the warp threads are hidden in the completed work, unlike most woven textiles, where both the warp and the weft threads may be visible.
 In tapestry weaving, weft yarns are typically discontinuous (unlike brocade); the artisan interlaces each coloured weft back and forth in its own small pattern area.
 It is a plain weft-faced weave having weft threads of different colours worked over portions of the warp to form the design.
 European tapestries are normally made to be seen only from one side, and often have a plain lining added on the back.
 However, other traditions, such as Chinese kesi and that of pre-Columbian Peru, make tapestry to be seen from both sides.

-Tapestry should be distinguished from the different technique of embroidery, although large pieces of embroidery with images are sometimes loosely called "tapestry", as with the famous Bayeux Tapestry, which is in fact embroidered.
-From the Middle Ages on European tapestries could be very large, with images containing dozens of figures.
+Tapestry should be distinguished from the different technique of embroidery, and other types of decorative needlework, although large pieces of embroidery with images are sometimes loosely called "tapestry", as with the famous Bayeux Tapestry, which is in fact embroidered.
+From the Middle Ages on, European tapestries could be very large, with images containing dozens of figures.
 They were often made in sets, so that a whole room could be hung with them.